huang-julien/nuxt-islands-vue-amsterdam-24/slides.md

 NuxtIsland does have some other specifities...

-First, some nuxt-island features such as slots or client components which will be explained later are only available with SFC.
+First, some nuxt-island features such as slots or client components which will be explained later are only available with SFC because it need some file transformation that is only applied to SFC.

 and second, an island component is completly isolated from your "main" nuxt app instance.
 It means that your island component is not able to have any impact such as modifying injected variables, useState data or accessing to your main app plugin.